chetanckKala/AI-Summary-Gen/README.md

 **AI Summary Generator** is a Chrome extension that provides instant, AI-powered summaries of any web article, blog, or news post — right in your browser.

-Whether you're researching, skimming news, or reviewing long content, this extension helps you **save time** by giving you a concise summary using **OpenAI GPT**.
+Whether you're researching, skimming news, or reviewing long content, this extension helps you **save time** by giving you a concise summary using **Google Gemini**.

 ---